LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.10_manual.md

 **NOTE: GameShark Pro code saves are always labeled GAME-SAVEDAT.**

-### LOADING CODES FROM A MEMORY CARD TO A GAMESHARK PRO
+#### LOADING CODES FROM A MEMORY CARD TO A GAMESHARK PRO

-This feature allows you to load codes from a memory card to your GameShark Pro so that you don't have to manually enter the codes yourself.
-Even if the game's title does not exist in the GameShark Pro's built-in list of games, this feature will automatically add the game, plus the codes, to your GameShark Pro.
+This feature allows you to load codes from a memory card to your GameShark Pro so that you don’t have to manually enter the codes yourself.
+Even if the game’s title does not exist in the GameShark Pro's built-in list of games, this feature will automatically add the game, plus the codes, to your GameShark Pro.
 To load a set of codes from your memory card to your GameShark Pro:

 1. Insert the memory card that contains the GameShark codes into Controller #1.